sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-2.md

 This made their entire instance unstable, and this series of events escalated us from a priority zero event to a [priority now](https://devblogs.microsoft.com/oldnewthing/20081121-00/?p=20123) event.

-We attacked the problem again, starting out once more by tackling some low-hanging fruit, by ignoring large amounts of unneeded data.
+We attacked the problem again, this time by ignoring large amounts of unneeded data.
 When we pull back the commit graph for a repository, it's unlikely that we need the _entire_ commit graph.
 There's little sense in filling out the visibility of the long tail of historic commits, especially as its distance to the oldest LSIF upload grows over time.
 Now, we [entirely ignore](https://github.com/sourcegraph/sourcegraph/pull/16140) the portion of the commit graph that existed _before_ the oldest known LSIF upload for that repository.

 In the same spirit, we can remove the explicit step of topologically sorting the commit graph in the application by instead [sorting it via the Git command](https://github.com/sourcegraph/sourcegraph/pull/16270).
 This is basically the same win as replacing a `sort` call in your webapp with an `ORDER BY` clause in your SQL query.
 This further reduces the required memory as we're no longer taking large amounts of stack space to traverse long chains of commits in the graph.